Skip to content

 Logging

 Duende IdentityServer uses the standard logging facilities provided by ASP.NET Core.
-You don’t need to do any extra configuration.
+You don’t need to do any extra configuration to benefit from rich logging functionality.

 We are roughly following the Microsoft guidelines for usage of log levels: